The restricted consistency property of leave-$n_v$-out cross-validation for high-dimensional variable selection

-This condition indicates that in any manifold of dimension less than or equal to $q^*$, its corresponding MLE is well-defined and unique.
-Notice this is a weaker version of the Sparse Riesz Condition \citep{ZhangHuang2008}.
-With the Invertibility Condition, we can safely terminate our calculation (to be specified below) when the current model size exceeds $q^*$, without the risk of missing the optimal model.
+This condition indicates that in any manifold of dimension less than or equal to $q^*$, its corresponding restricted MLE is well-defined and unique.
+This is a weaker version of the Sparse Riesz Condition \citep{ZhangHuang2008}, in which both upper and lower bounds are required.
+The Sparse Riesz Condition (or a similar condition) was imposed in the existing literature on the tuning parameter selection consistency using information criteria \citep{ZhangEtal2010}.
+With the invertibility condition, we can safely terminate the evaluation on the path when the current model size exceeds $q^*$, without the risk of missing the optimal model.